-- 1. to elect each of Martin Indyk, Ph.D., Arnold J. Levine, Ph.D. and Thomas E. Shenk, Ph.D. as a Class I director to hold office until the Company's annual meeting of shareholders to be held in 2025 and until their respective successors have been duly elected and qualified; - 2. to ratify, by ordinary resolution, the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.
+- 1. to elect each of Ellen Hukkelhoven, Ph.D., Nicole Seligman and Debra Yu, M.D. as a Class II director to hold office until the Company's annual general meeting of shareholders to be held in 2026 and until their respective successors have been duly elected and qualified; - 2. to ratify, by ordinary resolution, the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.

 These items of business are described in the Proxy Statement that follows this notice.
-Holders of record of our ordinary shares at the close of business on April 11, 2022 are entitled to receive notice of, attend and vote at the Annual Meeting, or any continuation, postponement or adjournment thereof.
+Holders of record of our ordinary shares at the close of business on April 12, 2023 are entitled to receive notice of, attend and vote at the Annual Meeting, or any continuation, postponement or adjournment thereof.
 A complete list of such shareholders will be open to the examination of any shareholder for any purpose germane to the Annual Meeting at our principal executive offices at 450 East 29th Street, 14th Floor, New York, New York 10016 for a period of ten days prior to the Annual Meeting.
-The list will also be available at the Annual Meeting on the virtual Annual Meeting website at www.virtualshareholdermeeting.com/MGTX2022.
-Only those shareholders of record will be able to access the list using the 16-digit control number included on your proxy card.
 The Annual Meeting may be cancelled or postponed by the Board of Directors for any reason or for no reason at any time prior to the time for holding the Annual Meeting or, if the Annual Meeting is adjourned, the time for holding the adjourned Annual Meeting and the Board of Directors shall give shareholders notice in writing of any cancellation or postponement.